timcsy/gymize/README.md

-# Gymize - Connect Unity to Gymnasium and PettingZoo API
+# Gymize - Gym Reinforcement Learning with Unity 3D

-Unity and Python Reinforcement and Imitation Learning API with Gymnasium and PettingZoo.
+Unity and Python Reinforcement and Imitation Learning with Gymnasium and PettingZoo API.

 ## Installations